web-work-tools/minimal-mistakes/_posts/2019-07-13-contributors-quickstart.md

 {: .notice--primary}

-If you've been following along with these posts from the beginning, you'll want to go back and review, since I forgot to wrap any liquid templating that I was showing in codesnippets with "[raw tags](#raw-tags-demo)".
+If you've been following along with these posts from the beginning, you'll want to go back and review, since I forgot to wrap any liquid templating that I was showing in codesnippets with "raw tags" (see source for details).
 As a result, a significant portion of the value was lost to any early readers.
 {: .notice--warning}